-- Captain Jean-luc Picard of Star Trek: The Next Generation was a delinquent and skirt-chaser at the Academy, culminating in a bar fight with a group of Proud Warrior Race Guys in which he got stabbed in the heart.
-After that, he apparently became rather more focused and regretted his wild years, but when Q gives him the chance to return to the past and relive them in "Tapestry", Picard discovers that they were necessary to make him the man he became.
+- Captain Jean-Luc Picard of Star Trek: The Next Generation was a delinquent and skirt-chaser at the Academy, culminating in a bar fight with a group of Proud Warrior Race Guys in which he got stabbed in the heart.
+After that, he became rather more focused and regretted his wild years, but when Q gives him the chance to return to the past and relive them in "Tapestry", Picard discovers that they were necessary to make him the man he became.

 - Oddly inverted with Captain James Kirk from Star Trek: The Original Series, who is...well, The Kirk in the present day but had a reputation for being a swot at the academy.

-- Chakotay from Star Trek: Voyager is shown in "Tattoo" as a petulant youth who rejects his father's attempts to instruct him in The Ways Of His People because he'd rather run off and join Starfleet.
-Likewise even staid Tuvok was shown to have rejected the Vulcan philosophy of logic when he fell in love with an alien girl as a youth.
+- Chakotay is shown in "Tattoo" as a petulant youth who rejects his father's attempts to instruct him in The Ways Of His People because he'd rather run off and join Starfleet.

 - Vulcans generally have a very strong tendency for this.
 Their philosophy of cold logic and detachment from emotion is their way to compensate for and restrain their violent and confrontational nature.